lkjsxc/lkjsxcnext/README.md

 ## Known issues
 - When signed, Once I select a memo, I cannot select another memo.
 There seems to be a problem other than Explorer.tsx.
 - Polling rate is too low.
 5 seconds is ideal.
 (Solved)
 - There is no button to add a memo in Explorer.
+(Solved)
 - There is no button to toggle private/public in Editor.
 A green and gray toggle is preferable.

 ## Technical Stack